Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

-Also, you can view the query results in a table on the wiki page.
+Also, you can view the query results in a table on the `Wiki` page.

-On the wiki page, click `Tools` button in the upper right corner to edit the wiki.
+On the wiki page, click `Tools` button in the upper right corner to edit the `Wiki`.

 <img src="/assets/images/query-wiki-tool.png">

-A window will pop up where you can edit the wiki content.
+A window will pop up where you can edit the `Wiki` content.
 Click `Insert` and Choose `Table: Query on Files/Folders`.

 <img src="/assets/images/query-edit-wiki.png">

 Then enter your query in the box and click `Insert` button.
-Once you `Save` the wiki page, the results will be displayed as a table.
+Once you `Save` the `Wiki` page, the results will be displayed as a table.

 <img src="/assets/images/query-file-wiki.png">